Chita Northwest air base

 Chita Northwest is an air base in Russia located 5 km northwest of Chita.
 It is also informally called "Cheryomushki".
 Located on Chita's north side, this base contains a number of hangars and ramp areas.
 It is not to be confused with Chita Kadala Airport 10 km to its southwest.
+It is the home of the 112th Independent Helicоpter Regiment.